Akinji

-Akinji, akıncı or akindji (آقنجى, /tr/; plural: akıncılar) were Turkish irregular light cavalry, scout divisions (deli) and advance troops of the Ottoman Empire's military.
-When the pre-existing Turkish ghazis were incorporated into the Ottoman Empire's military they became known as "akıncı."
+Akinji or akindji (آقنجى, Turkish: akıncı, /tr/; plural: akıncılar) were Turkish irregular light cavalry, scout divisions (deli) and advance troops of the Ottoman Empire's military.
+When the pre-existing Turkish ghazis were incorporated into the Ottoman Empire's military they became known as "akinji."
 Unpaid, they lived and operated as raiders on the frontiers of the Ottoman Empire, subsisting on plunder.
 In German sources these troops were called Renner und Brenner (English: "Runner and burner").
-There is a distinction made between "akıncı" and "deli" cavalry.
+There is a distinction made between "akinji" and "deli" cavalry.

 History

-In war their main role was to act as advance troops on the front lines and demoralise the marching opposing army by using guerrilla tactics, and to put them in a state of confusion and shock.
+In war, their main role was to act as advance troops on the front lines and demoralise the marching opposing army by using guerrilla tactics, and to put them in a state of confusion and shock.
 They could be likened to a scythe in a wheat field.
-They would basically hit the enemy with arrows.
+They would employ archery aginst the enemy.
 When attacked in melee, they would retreat while still shooting backwards.
 They could easily outrun heavy cavalry because they were lightly armed and their horses were bred for speed as opposed to strength.
 Akinji forces carried swords, lances, shields, battle axes and maces as well, so that in a field of combat, they could face the enemy first and fight melee.
-In some Ottoman campaigns, such as the Battle of Krbava field, Akinji forces were the only units utilized without any need for Ottoman heavy cavalry or infantry.
+In some Ottoman campaigns, such as the Battle of Krbava Field, Akinji forces were the only units utilized without any need for Ottoman heavy cavalry or infantry.

 Because of their mobility akinji were also used for reconnaissance and as a vanguard force to terrorize the local population before the advance of the main Ottoman forces.
 Since they were irregular militia, they were not bound by peace treaties, so they could raid border villages and attack enemy garrisons, fortresses and border posts during peacetime, constantly harassing the enemy and checking the weak spots on the rival country's defences.
-They would also attack trading routes to cut enemy's supply and transportation.
+They would also attack trading routes to cut the enemy's supply and transportation.

 Akinji forces were led by certain families.
 Well-known akinji families were Malkoçoğlu, Çapanoğlu, Turhanli, Ömerli, Evrenosoğlu, and Mihaloğlu.
 These akinji clans were mainly composed of Turkmen tribal warriors with a leading dynasty which descended from the warrior gazis of the first Ottoman ruler Osman I. Adventurers, soldiers of fortune, mercenaries, warrior dervishes, and civilians looking for fortune and adventure would also join the ranks of akinji gangs.